 (3) Despite subregulation (2), the CEO may consider and deal with an application if, in the opinion of the CEO, the requirements of that subregulation have been substantially complied with.

-[Regulation 6E inserted in Gazette 6 Jan 2012 p.
+[Regulation 6E inserted: Gazette 6 Jan 2012 p.
 7.]

 6F.
 CEO may seek additional information